AminMehri/Bumblebee/README.md

 # Bumblebee

-A project for meet celebrities and their lifestyle.
 This project is User-centric site.
 All user can be a writer here.

 ## Technologies used in this project: